 Administered by an International Secretariat based at the Global Cities Institute at RMIT University in Melbourne, Australia, the Global Compact Cities Programme provides unique expertise and guidance to participating cities.

-The Cities Programme offers three levels of engagement: Signatory, Reporting and Innovating.
+The Cities Programme offers three levels of engagement: Signatory, Leading and Innovating.
 Each successive level involves a progression in terms of the commitment by the city and the commensurate advice, tools and recognition provided by the Cities Programme.
 A city may choose to join at any level.

-Signatory City: In a letter to the UN Secretary-General from the highest level city leader, a Signatory City commits to the Ten Principles of the UN Global Compact, endeavours to enact and promote those principles in city management, and encourages businesses in the city to join the UN Global Compact.
+- Signatory City: In a letter to the UN Secretary-General from the highest-level city leader, a Signatory City commits to the ten principles of the UN Global Compact, endeavours to enact and promote those principles in city management, and encourages businesses in the city to join the UN Global Compact.

 Please visit the Global Compact Cities Programme website to learn more about our work and the existing initiatives of member cities.

-UN Global Compact Cities Programme
+Deputy Director, Global Compact Cities Programme

 Global Cities Institute, RMIT University